LukeWinikates/dotnet-toolbox/README.md

 These are community growing pains on the way to standardizing around a cross-platform .NET implementation and will likely be fixed in the months to come, rendering this section obsolete!

+## So the data's all in Redis.
+That's an interesting choice.
+The datastore for this app is Redis.
+This wasn't actually an intentional decision.
+The original plan was to use a relational database, but the only relational database available on PCF at the moment is MySQL, and the prerelease, CoreCLR-compatible version of Microsoft's EntityFramework (EF) ORM does not yet support MySQL.
+Earlier versions of EF do support MySQL, but don't work nicely with `dnx` or CoreCLR, so the easist way forward was trying something else entirely.
+After dabbling with other options for a while, Redis seemed like an option worth trying, especially in the spirit of experimentation.

 ## Deploying to Cloud Foundry
 The staging instance is here: